-Every so often, a particular word or phrase, something that would not normally bother me, becomes as irritating as a pop-up ad for a Miley Cyrus marathon.
-This weeks winner is that old euphemism for dying, when someone says “I lost my mom this week.”
+Every so often, a particular word or phrase, something that would not normally bother me, becomes as irritating as a credit card robocall.
+This week’s winner is that old euphemism for dying, when someone says “I lost my mom this week.”

 So today, for no particular reason, Mom shows up.
-I’m at my desk ready to write my latest little collection of piffle, and out of nowhere I hear “Turn on a light, would ya?
+I’m at my desk ready to write my next book, and out of nowhere I hear “Turn on a light.
 You’re gonna ruin your eyes.”